concord-workflow/mica/docs/design.md

 The `data` object is a JSON array where each element corresponds to a selected entity.

+The resulting data is further processed by applying one or more of the optional
+steps:
+- `flatten` -- joins array of arrays of objects into a regular flat array of objects;
+- `merge` -- merges multiple objects into one by deep-merging fields.

 ## View Flattening

 When returning multiple fields per entity, normally the result is a JSON array